semaphoreci/semaphore/docs/docs/using-semaphore/projects.md

 Rules for assigning project roles#
 Depending on user's premissions within the remote repository, a different role is assigned to them on the Semaphore project.

-GitHub:#
 Repository permission level Semaphore project role Admin Contributor
 Push Contributor
 Pull Reader
 Bitbucket:#
 Repository permission level Semaphore project role Admin Contributor
 Write Contributor
 Read Reader

 Members can access the organization's homepage and the projects they are assigned to.
 However, they are not able to modify settings.